-Ukraine’s protesters want to pry their country away from Russian influence and move closer to the European Union.
-A look at neighboring Poland, which did just that, suggests why.
+Ukraine’s protesters wanted to pry their country away from Russian influence and move closer to the European Union (EU).
+A look at neighboring Poland, which did that, suggests why.

 Most Read Stories

-Per capita economic output is only around $7,300, even adjusted for the lower cost of living there, compared to $22,200 in Poland and around $51,700 in the United States.
-Ukraine ranks 137th worldwide, behind El Salvador, Namibia, and Guyana.
+Per capita economic output is about $7,300, even adjusted for the lower cost of living there, compared to $22,200 in Poland and about $51,700 in the U.S. Ukraine ranks 137th worldwide, behind El Salvador, Namibia and Guyana.

 How did things go so wrong?
 Here are the main reasons.

 Old industry: Ukraine did little to move away from Soviet-era industries producing commodities such as steel, metals and chemicals.
 Former communist state companies, often privatized to politically connected figures, relied on cheap gas from Russia and growing demand from the world economy for their raw materials.